krahets/hello-algo/docs-en/chapter_computational_complexity/time_complexity.md

 ### Linear Order $O(N)$

-The number of operations in a linear order grows in linear steps relative to the input data size $n$.
-Linear orders are usually found in single level loops:
+In linear order complexity, the number of operations grows linearly relative to the input data size $n$.
+Linear order often appears in single-layer loops:

 ```src
 [file]{time_complexity}-[class]{}-[func]{linear}
 ```

-The time complexity of operations such as traversing an array and traversing a linked list is $O(n)$ , where $n$ is the length of the array or linked list:
+Operations like traversing an array or a linked list have a time complexity of $O(n)$, where $n$ is the length of the array or list:

 ```src
 [file]{time_complexity}-[class]{}-[func]{array_traversal}